HadrienG2/3photons-julia/Porting_Notes.md

 of StaticArrays, even though I took some care to put credit and blame where it's due on this front.

-Now that his is out of the way, without more ado, let's go into my notes.
+Now that this is out of the way, without more ado, let's go into my notes.

 ## Documentation